 HR and Payroll Legislation audit requirements:

-HR compliance for local, provincial, state and federal requirements achieved through depth of functionality, access to reliable and accurate data and integration among HR supporting solutions.
+HR compliance for local, provincial, state, and federal requirements is achieved through depth of functionality, access to reliable and accurate data, and integration among HR-supporting solutions.

-Employee benefit support provisions and legislative requirements with regard to open enrolment, COBRA and HIPAA programs.
+Employee benefit support provisions and legislative requirements concerning open enrollment, COBRA, and HIPAA programs.

-Equal Employment Opportunity (EEO – U.S.) including company employment data categorized by race and ethnicity, age, gender, persons with disabilities, and job category.
+Equal Employment Opportunity (EEO – US) includes company employment data categorized by race and ethnicity, age, gender, persons with disabilities, and job category.

-You should work closely with your own I.T. and Finance Department, inquire with your vendor as to the extent of their technical standards, compliance and audit provisions, and security.
+It would help if you worked closely with your IT and Finance Department and inquired with your vendor about the extent of their technical standards, compliance and audit provisions, and security.
 Items of interest to cover in your detailed review should include:

 Disaster recovery sites and business continuity safeguards for their customers.

-Physical and environmental security provisions in place within the vendor's hosting facilities.
+Physical and environmental security provisions exist within the vendor's hosting facilities.

-Specific certifications and audits that they may subscribe to, and to what frequency are they conducted to ensure active compliance?
+What specific certifications and audits may they subscribe to, and to what frequency are they conducted to ensure active compliance?

-Type of audit report that may be available from the vendor (i.e. SAS 70 or SSAE16), what is included in the report, and how frequently is that report made available to the customer if required?
+What type of audit report may be available from the vendor (i.e., SAS 70 or SSAE16), what is included in the report, and how frequently is that report made available to the customer if required?

-Organizations which select and implement solutions which do not comply with their own organizational standards, or those of the governing bodies within their obligation, may be the focus of unwanted challenges that include, for example:
+Organizations that select and implement solutions that do not comply with their organizational standards or those of the governing bodies within their obligation may be the focus of unwanted challenges that include, for example:

-Financial penalties and fines for non-compliance within tax filing, auditing and government reporting requirements.
+Financial penalties and fines for non-compliance with tax filing, auditing, and government reporting requirements.

-Lost business opportunities which have been forfeited to your competitors which are compliant.
+Lost business opportunities that have been forfeited to your competitors, which are compliant.

-Corrupt or missing data among systems which are not structured within a compliant and regularly-audited framework surrounding development, service and support.
+Corrupt or missing data among systems not structured within a compliant and regularly-audited framework surrounding development, service, and support.